 Persian / Iranian dance

-Hannah Romanowsky is a San Francisco based performing artist and teacher specializing in women’s dance and ritual from the Middle East and Central Asia.
+Hannah Romanowsky is a San Francisco based performing artist and teacher specializing in women’s dances from the Middle East and Central Asia.
 She has over 30 years of experience in the dance arts, and is devoted to sharing the joy, beauty and embodied wisdom of traditional dance through performances, workshops, and retreats.

-Hannah was trained in Persian dance by Sharlyn Sawyer, director of the highly esteemed Ballet Afsaneh, and is a popular instructor and performing artist among the Iranian community of northern California.
+Hannah was trained in Persian dance by Usted Sharlyn Sawyer, director of the esteemed Ballet Afsaneh, and is a popular instructor and performing artist among the Iranian community of northern California.

 “My husband & I were enchanted by Hannah’s dancing.
 Her movement is graceful and fluid; her every muscle is in the dance.
 Exquisite.
 She is also a beautiful woman with a smile that radiates delight – a sheer joy to watch.” -Donna G & Brad VE, Oakland, CA